Task Avoidance

 PBS recognises that there is no single cause for task avoidance behaviour .
 It is a complex that is a product of the interaction between multiple factors contributing to its development and persistence.

 Task avoidance behaviour is like the tip of the iceberg so it is essential to look beneath the surface to work out the why before we can address the problem.
-Behaviour Help resources are at hand.
+Behaviour Help resources are at hand such as the Behaviour Help App and T for Task Avoidance: Positive Behaviour Support.

 S for Stealing - Forms cover image